sabhisharma-ise/secrets/README.md

 # Secrets

 This project is a web application that allows users to register, log in, and view confidential information (secrets).
 It focuses on implementing authentication and security practices.
-Currently, the app is at **Level 4 Authentication**, which involves salting and hashing user passwords using bcrypt before saving them in the database.
+The app is currently at **Level 5 Authentication**, utilizing `Passport.js` for user authentication and session management.

 ## Technologies Used